-Your posts are useful.
+Your Posts are Useful

 A great way to do this is taking a topic that is relevant to you and, instead of just writing about your own experience, make it helpful for other people!
 Here’s an example!
-Last week I wrote a post about dating my husband.
+Recently I wrote a post about dating my husband.
 I could have written about one of our date nights, but that wouldn’t be relevant or interesting to my readers.
 Instead, I turned it into a helpful post about how and why to keep dating your spouse!

-Your site is easy to navigate.
+Your Site is Easy to Navigate

-You don’t have to be a professional designer or shell out thousands on a blog design to be successful, but your do have to have a clean, navigable blog design.
+You don’t have to be a professional designer or shell out thousands on a blog design to be successful, but you do have to have a clean, navigable blog design.
 If I can’t find what I’m looking for, I’m probably not going to stick around long.

 So what keeps me around longer?